Old footage of Ted Lasso's Brett Goldstein singing resurfaces and no one is ready

 Recently, it was also confirmed that Goldstein's character in Ted Lasso is not CGI.
 Some believed Roy Kent looked so sharp, so glowing, that he must have stepped out from a FIFA PS4 game.
 No further comment on that.

-Ted Lasso fans also rose up in delight when Goldstein, as well as Ted Lasso's Hannah Waddingham and Jason Sudeikis, won acting Emmys.
+Ted Lasso fans rose up in delight this week when Goldstein, as well as Ted Lasso's Hannah Waddingham and Jason Sudeikis, won acting Emmys.
 Ted Lasso took home four on the night.